 Strawberries perish quickly, so you have to consume or preserve them really fast.
 They’re great in yoghurt, whipped cream, and all sorts of cakes.
 You can freeze them or make them into delicious jam.
 And that was what I had in mind when buying a basketful of the cheeky-red fruit from a local farmer.
 Besides, my supplies of homemade jam are dwindling.

 - 400 g granulated sugar

 - Wash the jars and lids separately and let them dry off on a dishtowel.

 - Remove the leafy tops from the strawberries.
 Check for any bruises or blemishes and either cut them out or discard the berry.
 Rinse the strawberries under running water and transfer into a bowl.
 Add the sugar and stir well into the berries.
 Cover with a lid or a dishtowel and let stand overnight in a cool place.

-As you can see in the photos above, we in Slovakia reuse jars from jam, honey or other preserves, like lemon curd etc. Instead of sterilizing them, we thoroughly wash the jars and lids after use, and leave them to dry off.
+As you can see in the photos above, we in Slovakia reuse jars from jam, honey or other preserves.
+Instead of sterilizing them, we thoroughly wash the jars and lids after use, and leave them to dry off.
 Then we will keep them with their lids on in a cool, dark place.
 They usually sit on a specially assigned top shelf in our pantries.